uwe-app/bracket/examples/document.md

 # {{title}}

-This is a handlebars document
+This is a markdown document using handlebars for templating.
+The first header is a basic variable substitution but we can also use explicit `@root` references too:

+> {{@root.title}}

+To help debug our templates we can use the `log` helper.

+{{log "A test log message"}}

 \{{expr}}
 {{{unescaped}}}